 Justin Boening, Seminar Associate

 Born in the Adirondacks, Justin Boening is the author of Self-Portrait as Missing Person, which was selected by Dara Wier for the Poetry Society of America's National Chapbook Fellowship.
-His poems have appear in The Atlas Review, Boston Review, Colorado Review, Hotel Amerika, The Journal, and St. Petersburg Review, among others.
+His poems have appeared in The Atlas Review, Boston Review, Colorado Review, Hotel Amerika, The Journal, and St. Petersburg Review, among others.
 Winner of the 2014 "Discovery"/Boston Review Poetry Prize, he has received fellowships and awards from Summer Literary Seminars, Vermont Studio Center, and Columbia University's School of the Arts.
 Currently, Boening works as an associate editor for Poetry Northwest.
 In the summer, he teaches literature and creative writing at Columbia University's Summer High School Program

 Chet'la Sebree, Seminar Associate